Hub1349dev/CoryLib/README.md

 CoryLib is a unified data storage and synchronization library for Minecraft mods.

-It targets **Minecraft 1.21.1** with **Architectury API**, and is designed for mods that need a clean way to store, retrieve, version, and synchronize data across server, dimension, player, and client contexts.
+Designed for mods that need a clean way to store, retrieve, version, and synchronize data across server, dimension, player, and client contexts.

 ## Why CoryLib?